-With the e-STUDIO307LP/RD301 Toshiba offers a system which revolutionises the way we print.
-It is a multifunction system which allows you to reuse paper multiple times, helping you save paper and reduce your carbon footprint without printing less.
+Toshiba's Eco-MFP revolutionises the way we print - hybrid technology combines conventional printing with erasable printing which allows you to reuse paper multiple times, helping you reduce your carbon footprint without printing less.

 Ecology - Economy - Efficiency

 Finding the right balance between economy and ecology has become a key issue for modern companies.
 Both are very important and neither should be neglected in favour of the other.
-Toshiba understands this need and with the e-STUDIO307LP/RD301 we have a system which not only offers a perfect balance, but also easily integrates into existing networks and workflows.
-This makes our system the perfect ambassador for a greener office.
+Toshiba understands this need and with it's hybrid Eco-MFPs, the e-STUDIO5008LP series, we have a system which not only offers a perfect balance, but also easily integrates into existing networks and workflows, making it the perfect ambassador for a greener office.

 To be able to see the big picture you need to consider all aspects of modern document workflows.
-The e-STUDIO307LP/RD301 does just that.
-By keeping in mind the requirements today’s businesses have, Toshiba has managed to develop a system that not only increases the efficiency and has economic advantages, it also has impressive environmental benefits.
+The e-STUDIO5008LP series does just that.
+By keeping in mind the requirements today’s businesses have, Toshiba has developed a system that not only increases the efficiency and has economic advantages, it also has impressive environmental benefits.

 How Does it Work?

-The e-STUDIO307LP is a fully-fledged multifunction system, equipped with state-of-the-art Toshiba technology.
-What makes the e-STUDIO307LP unique is the use of the special blue toner, which can be de-colourised.
+The e-STUDIO5008LP series consists of 3 models: e-STUDIO3508LP/4508LP/5008LP, delivering 35/45/50ppm respectively - all of which are a fully-fledged multifunction systems equipped with state-of-the-art Toshiba technology.
+What makes the series unique is the use of the special blue toner, which can be de-colourised.
 This allows you to reuse the paper multiple times.

-The e-STUDIO307LP easily integrates into existing networks and offers a large range of optional solutions to increase the efficiency of your modern document workflow.
+The e-STUDIO5008LP series easily integrates into existing networks and offers a large range of optional solutions to increase the efficiency of your modern document workflow.
 Enjoy the sophisticated functionality of our system, which lets you print, scan, copy and fax and ensures high-quality document output.

 The paper reusing device (PRD) – e-STUDIO RD301 – is the essence of the office revolution.
 By applying heat to the documents the toner is de-colourised and the paper can be used again and again.
 Need a sample calculation?
 Simply by using your paper five times you can already reduce your paper consumption by 80% without needing to print less.
 This 80% reduction in paper consumption is economically and ecologically beneficial.